The Most Fundamental Practice of Being an Honest Person

 People are always really enthusiastic when they’re new to faith.
 When they hear God fellowship the truth, especially, they think: “Now I understand the truth.
 I’ve found the true way.
 I’m really happy!”
 Every day feels as joyful as celebrating the New Year or a wedding; every day they are looking forward to someone hosting a gathering or fellowshipping.
 But after a few years, some people lose their fervor for church life and lose their fervor for believing in God, too.
 Why is that?
 It’s because they only have a superficial, theoretical understanding of God’s words and the truth.
 They haven’t truly entered into God’s words, or personally experienced their reality.
 Just as God says, many people look at the sumptuous food at the banquet, but most of them are just coming to take a look.
 They do not pick up the delicious food provided by God and eat it, tasting it and using it to replenish their bodies.
 This is what God detests, and what worries Him.
 Isn’t this the kind of state you’re currently in?
 (Yes.)
 I fellowship with all of you frequently to help you out.
 What most concerns Me is that, after listening to these sermons and having your spiritual needs met, you’ll do nothing to put them into practice and will think nothing more of them.
 In which case, all I’ve said would have been in vain.
 No matter what sort of caliber someone has, you’ll be able to tell whether or not they are someone who loves the truth after two or three years of faith.
 If they are someone who loves the truth, then sooner or later they will pursue it; if they are not someone who loves the truth, they won’t hold up for long, and will be revealed and eliminated.
 Are you actually lovers of the truth?
 Are you willing to become honest people?
 Will you be able to change in the future?
 How much of this will you personally carry out after this fellowship?
 How much of this will produce results in you, really?
 All of that is unknown; it will be revealed in the end.
 It has nothing to do with how fervent someone is or how much suffering they can take when they are new to the faith.
 The key is whether or not they love the truth, and whether or not they can accept the truth.
 Only those who love the truth will mull it over after hearing a sermon.
 Only they will ponder how to put God’s words into practice, how to experience them, how to apply them in their daily lives, and how to live out the truth reality in God’s words to become someone who truly submits to God.
 That is why those who love the truth will ultimately gain the truth.
 Those who don’t love the truth might accept the true way; they might gather and listen to sermons every day and learn some doctrine, but the moment they encounter hardship or trials, they become negative and weak, and may even renounce their faith.
 As believers, whether or not you can enter into the truth reality depends on your attitude toward the truth and what the goal of your pursuit is: whether or not it really is to gain the truth as your life.
 Some people equip themselves with the truth in order to help others, to serve God, or to lead the church well.
 That’s not bad, and it means that those people shoulder something of a burden.
 But if they don’t focus on their own life entry or on practicing the truth, and if they don’t seek the truth to resolve problems, then can they enter into the truth reality?
 That would be impossible.
 How can they help others if they don’t possess the truth reality?
 How can they serve God?
 Can they do church work well?
 That, too, would be impossible.
 It doesn’t matter how many sermons you have listened to or what path you have chosen.
 I will share the correct perspective with you: No matter what duty you do, whether you are a leader or a regular follower, you must primarily put your effort into God’s words.
 You must read them and think them over earnestly.
 You must first gain an understanding of all the truths that you need to know and practice; hold yourself up to them and carry them out for yourself.
 You have not gained a truth until you have first understood it and entered into reality.
 If you always explain the doctrine that you understand to others, but you are unable to put them into practice or experience them, then this is a mistake—this is foolishness and ignorance.
 You should practice and experience God’s words as the truth, gradually coming to understand a great deal of truths.
 Then you will start to get better and better results in your duty, and have many experiential testimonies to share.
 This way, God’s words will become your life.
 You will be sure to do your duty well, and you will also be able to complete the commission God has given to you.
 If you always want to hold others up to these words, apply them to others, or use them as capital in your work, then you’ll be in trouble.
 In doing this, you are taking exactly the same path as Paul—to a tee.
 Since this is your perspective, you are surely treating these words as doctrine, as theory, and you want to use these theories to deliver speeches and get work done.
 This is very dangerous—this is what false leaders and antichrists do.
 If you view your own state according to God’s words, first reflecting on and gaining an understanding of yourself, and then putting the truth into practice, you will reap the rewards and enter into the truth reality.
 Only then will you be qualified and have the stature to do your duty well.
 If you don’t have practical experience of God’s work and His words; if you have no life entry at all and can only recite words and doctrines, then even if you do the work, you will be doing it blindly, achieving nothing concrete.
 Ultimately you will become a false leader and an antichrist, and you will be eliminated.
 If you understand an aspect of the truth, you should first hold yourself up against it for comparison and implement it in your life, so that it becomes your reality.
 Then you will certainly gain something and be changed.
 If you feel that God’s words are good, that they are the truth and have reality, but you do not contemplate or try to understand the truth in your heart, nor practice and experience it in your practical life, instead just writing it down in a notebook and stopping there, then you will never understand or gain the truth.
 When you read God’s words or hear sermons and fellowship, you must ponder and hold yourself up against them, linking them with your own states, and using them to resolve your own problems.
 Only by implementing the words in this way can you genuinely gain something from them.
 Is this what you practice after you have heard a sermon?
 If it is not, then God is not in your lives, nor are His words, and you have no reality in your belief in Him.
 You are living outside of God’s words, like nonbelievers.
 Anyone who believes in God, but cannot apply His words in real life in order to practice and experience them does not really believe in God—they are a disbeliever.
 Those who cannot practice the truth are not people who submit to God, they are people who rebel against Him and resist Him.
 Without bringing God’s words into one’s real life, they have no way to experience God’s work.
 And if one does not experience God’s work or the judgment and chastisement of His words in their real life, they have no way to gain the truth.
 Do you understand this?
 If you can comprehend these words, then that would be best—but no matter how you comprehend them, no matter how much you understand, the most crucial thing is that you should bring God’s words and the truths that you do understand into your real life, and practice them there.
 This is the only way for you to grow in stature and for your disposition to change.

 When God expresses truths or puts forward His requirements of people, He will always point out principles and paths of practice for them.
 Take being an honest person, for example, like we were just talking about: God has given people a path, telling them how to be honest people and how to practice the principles of being honest people, in order for them to get on the right track.
 God said, “If you are highly averse to laying bare your secrets—your difficulties—before others to seek the way of the light, then I say that you are someone who will not attain salvation easily, and who will not easily emerge from the darkness.”
 The implication here is that He requires us to take what we think to be secret or private and lay it bare, to present it for dissection.
 This is what you haven’t thought of: You didn’t understand or know that God said this to have you practice this way.
 Sometimes you act with the intent to deceive and cheat, and so your actions and intents should be changed.
 Perhaps no one perceives the deceitful or cheating nature in your words—but don’t pat yourself on the back.
 You should come before God and examine yourself—you can fool people, but you can’t fool God.
 You need to pray, lay bare and dissect your intents and methods, reflect on whether these intents of yours would be pleasing to God, or whether they would be detested by Him, whether you can lay them bare, whether they are hard to talk about, and whether they accord with the truth.
 With this kind of dissection and analysis you will discover that, in fact, this matter is not in line with the truth; this kind of behavior is hard to bring out into the light, and it is detested by God.
 Then, you change this behavior.
 How does this fellowship of Mine make you feel?
 Some of you probably feel worried.
 You think: “Believing in God is really complicated.
 It’s been hard enough to get this far—now I have to start all over?”
-The reality is, now God has come, and He has begun leading mankind to enter into the truth reality.
-This is the beginning as a believer, and as a person.
+In reality, now that God has come and begun leading people to enter into the truth reality, it is the beginning of people’s belief in God and their conduct of themselves.
 If you would make a good start, you must build a solid foundation in your faith, first learning the truths of visions and the significance of following God, and then focusing on practicing the truth and doing your duty well.
 This way, you can enter into the truth reality.
 If you only focus on speaking words and doctrines and establish a foundation based on those things, that becomes a problem.
 It’s like building the foundation of a house on sand: No matter how tall you build it, it will always be in danger of collapsing, and it will not last.
 However, there is one commendable thing about all of you at this point, which is that you can understand what I fellowship with you about and are willing to listen to it.
 This is good.
 Pursuing the truth and entering into reality is what matters most, and the rest is secondary.
 As long as you know this, it won’t be hard to get onto the right track in your faith.
 To walk the path of pursuing the truth, you must first know yourself—you must be clear about what corrupt dispositions you possess and what your shortcomings are.
 Then you will understand the importance of equipping yourself with the truth, and you will be able to quickly seek the truth to resolve problems.
 Time waits for no man!
 Once you have addressed your problems with life entry and you possess the truth reality, you will have a greater sense of inner peace.
 No matter how great the disasters are, you will not feel afraid.
 If you fritter away these last few years without pursuing the truth, and when things come up, you still tend to go into a daze, and you remain in a passive state of waiting, nor can you use the truth to resolve your problems, but still live by philosophies for worldly dealings and corrupt dispositions, then how piteous that would be!
 If, when the day comes on which the disasters are great, you don’t possess a sliver of the truth reality, you will regret not having pursued the truth or done your duty well, not having gained any of the truth at all.
 You will be living in a constant state of anxiety.
 Right now, the Holy Spirit’s work waits for no man.
 In their first few years of faith, He gives people some grace, some mercy; He gives them help and sustenance.
 If people never change and never enter into reality, but are content with the words and doctrines they know, then they are in danger.
 They have already missed out on the Holy Spirit’s work, and have missed out on the last chance at God’s salvation and perfection of mankind.
 They can only fall into disasters, weeping and gnashing their teeth.

 When you first start building a foundation in your faith, you should firmly set foot on the path of pursuing the truth.
 You should be on the starting line for entering into the truth reality, not the starting line of reciting words and doctrines.
 You should be focused on entering into the truth reality, seeking and practicing the truth in all things, being able to put the truth into practice in all things and use it as a comparison for everything.
 You should ponder how to practice the truth, what the principles of practice are, and what sort of practice of the truth will meet God’s requirements and satisfy God.
 However, people are too lacking in stature.
 They are always asking about things that are unrelated to practicing the truth, that are unrelated to self-knowledge or being an honest person.
 Isn’t that pathetic?
 Doesn’t that show small stature?
 Some people accepted this step of God’s work as soon as He began it, and have been believers right up to the present day.
 But they still don’t understand what the truth reality is, or what practicing the truth is.
 Some say, “I’ve given up my family and career for my faith and been through quite a bit.
 How could You say I don’t have any truth reality?
 I’ve left my family behind—is that not reality?
 I’ve given up my marriage—is that not reality?
 Isn’t all of that an expression of putting the truth into practice?”
 On the outside, you have given up the secular world, and given up your family to believe in God.
 But does that mean you have entered into the truth reality?
 Does it mean you are an honest person, one who submits to God?
 Does it mean that your disposition has changed, or that you are someone who possesses the truth, or humanity?
 It certainly does not.
 These outward actions of yours may seem nice to other people—but they don’t mean that you are practicing the truth or submitting to God, and they certainly don’t mean that you are entering into the truth reality.
 People’s sacrifices and expenditures are too adulterated, and people are all controlled by the intent to receive blessings, and they have not been purified through trials and refinement.
 That’s why so many are still perfunctory in their duties and don’t get any practical results; they even disrupt, disturb, undermine, and cause all sorts of trouble to the church’s work.
 They give no thought to repentance and keep spreading negativity, telling lies, and twisting the facts to argue their own case, even as the church clears them out.
 Some people believe for a decade or two, but still run amok and do all sorts of evil.
 They are then cleared out or expelled by the church.
 The fact that they can do so many terrible things is adequate proof that they have terrible character, that they are too crooked and deceitful, and they are not at all guileless, obedient, or submissive.
 This is because they have never cared much for practicing the truth and being an honest person.
 They see faith in God as a matter of: “As long as I give up my family, expend myself for God, suffer, and pay a price, God should commemorate my deeds, and I should receive His salvation.”
 This is just whimsy and wishful thinking.
 If you want to receive salvation and truly come before God, first you must come to God in seeking: “Oh God, what should I put into practice?
 What is Your standard for saving people?
 What type of people do You save?”
 This is what we should seek and know above all.
 Establish your foundation upon the truth, put effort into the truth and into reality in everything, and then you will be a person who possesses a foundation, who possesses life.
 If you establish your foundation upon words and doctrines, never putting any truth into practice or putting effort into any truth, then you will be someone who never possesses life.
 When we practice being an honest person, we have the life, reality, and essence of an honest person.
 We then have the practice and the behavior of an honest person, and at the least, that honest side of us will bring God joy, and He will approve of it.
 However, we still often display lies, trickery, and deceitfulness, which need to be cleansed.
 That’s why we need to continue seeking and not get stuck in a rut.
 God is waiting for us, giving us a chance.
 If you never make plans to become an honest person, if you never seek how to speak honestly and from the heart, how to do things without the adulteration of artifice or deception, how to behave like an honest person, then there’s no way you will live with an honest human likeness or enter into the truth reality of being an honest person.
 If you have entered into the reality of a certain aspect of the truth, then you have gained that aspect of the truth; if you do not possess that reality, then you don’t possess that life or stature.
 In the face of trials and temptation, or when you receive a commission, if you don’t have any reality at all, you will easily stumble and make mistakes; you will be prone to offending and rebelling against God.
 You won’t be able to help yourself.
 Many people run amok in their duties, refusing to take advice and remaining incorrigible, seriously disrupting and disturbing the church’s work and seriously harming the interests of God’s house.
 These people are cleared out or expelled in the end—this is the inevitable outcome.
 But if you are currently practicing the truth to be an honest person, your experiential testimony as an honest person is approved by God.
 No one can take that away from you, and no one can strip you of this reality, of this life.
 Some people ask, “I’ve already been an honest person for a long time.
 Can I turn back into a deceitful person?”
 If you have cast off your corrupt disposition; if you possess the truth reality of being an honest person; if you’re living out a human likeness and detest artifice, deceitfulness, and the world of nonbelievers in your heart, then you cannot return to being under Satan’s power.
 This is because you are able to live according to God’s words; you are already living in the light.
 Changing from a deceitful person into an honest one is not easy.
 Turning back into a deceitful person from being an honest person that God truly delights in would be impossible, even more difficult.
 Some people say: “I have several years of experience of being an honest person.
 I tell the truth most of the time and I’m fairly honest.
 But here and there I say something that is untrue, indirect, or deceitful.”
 This is a much easier problem to fix.
 As long as you focus on seeking the truth and striving for the truth, there’s no need to worry about being unable to change in the future.
 You’ll certainly continue to improve.
 Just like a seedling planted in the earth, if you water it on time and give it daily sunlight, you don’t need to worry about whether it will bear fruit later on, and there will certainly be a harvest in the fall.
 What you should be most concerned about now is this: Have you had any entry into being an honest person?
 Are you telling fewer and fewer lies?
 Can you say that you are, on the whole, an honest person now?
 These are the key questions.
 If someone says: “I know that I’m a deceitful person, but I’ve never practiced being honest,” then you don’t have any of the reality of being an honest person.
 You need to work hard, to take out for dissection every little facet of your life, all your various behaviors, all the ways you practice deceitfulness, and your treatment of others.
 Before you dissect these things, you may feel very pleased with yourself, very self-satisfied for having done what you’ve done.
 But once you dissect them in comparison with God’s words, you will be shocked, “I didn’t realize I’m so vile, so malicious and insidious!”
 You will discover your true self, and truly recognize your difficulties, your flaws, and your deceitfulness.
 If you don’t do any dissection, and forever think of yourself as an honest person, someone free of deceit, yet you still call yourself a deceitful person, then you will never change.
 If you don’t dig up those despicable, wicked intents in your heart, then how will you see your ugliness and corruption?
 If you don’t reflect on and dissect your corrupt states, will you see the truth of how deeply corrupted you are?
 Without any understanding of your corrupt disposition, you won’t know how to seek the truth to resolve problems; you won’t know how to pursue the truth and enter into reality according to God’s requirements.
 That’s the true meaning behind the phrase: “You will never have reality if you don’t practice the truth.”